AnyChart/docs.anychart.com/Basic_Charts_Types/Polar_Chart.md

 ```
     chart.yScale().inverted(true);
 ```
-Take a look at the demonstration of Y Axis inversion on the sample below:
+Take a look at the demonstration of Y Axis inversion in the sample below:

 {sample}BCT\_PolarChart\_06{sample}

 ### Logarithmic Scale

 Data for charts may have great range of numeric values.
-In sake of visual appearance of data on the plot it is recommended to use logarithmic scale.
-Scale type may be set with **.scale()** method.
+For the sake of visual appearance of data on the plot it is recommended to use logarithmic scale.
+Scale type can be set with **.scale()** method.
 More information on scale types can be found in [Scale tutorial](../Axes_Grid_Scales_Trends_etc/Scales#types)

 ```